Hadal101dev/CBuildSystem/README.md

 Step 3: From terminal, navigate to project directory and type "cbs init"

 Step 4: read and adjust the build.c template file.
 There's an "examples" section at the top.
-I'll post below as well for convenience.
+But theres also an explanation below

 Step 5: type "cbs compile" to build the build.c file into build.exe

-Step 6: run any custom commands you've created from the terminal
+Step 6: run any custom commands you've created from the terminal using "cbs <command> <args>"

-======== CUSTOME COMMANDS ============
+======== HOW IT WORKS ============
-This build system lets you define custom commands to call from the terminal.
-For example you can have a "build" command that will build your project, a "run" command to run the executable, a "recompile-dlls" to only rebuild dll files, etc. You define the custom commands and code them yourself using C in the "build.c" file.

-The way it works is that when you type in "cbs <command>", if it's not a hardcoded command like "init" or "compile" it will check to see if a build.exe file exists at the project directory, if it does it will pass the command to the build.exe, which lets you define how to process it in your build.c file.
+when you run a command from the terminal "cbs <command> <additional args>" it will first check if it's a system command like "init" or "compile".
+If it isn't, it will check for the "build.exe" in your project directory.
+If it exists, then it will run build.exe and pass in the same command and args you typed, allowing them to be handled by the the code in your build.c file.
+This lets you define custom commands and map them to C functions. (remember that argv[0] will be "cbs", the command itself will be argv[1].

-You can define CbsCommand structs
+There is some overhead since it's effectively an exe calling into another exe which, when building, calls into the compiler exe thru the command line.

+There is no incremental building built-in. you can define custom commands for each module or groups of modules, but it wont automatically check for you unless you code it yourself.

+Current System Commands...
+"init" - creates build.c and build.h files at project directory.
+Files are copied from cbs.exe directory.
+"compile" - compiles the build.c into a build.h with the specified compiler. e.g. "cbs compile <compiler>" "help" - just links you here lol.

+======== CUSTOM COMMANDS ============

+This system uses the CbsCommand struct
 ```c
 typedef struct CbsCommand{
     const char *name , *description;